 2. Confess the part you have played in the problem.
 God is not the only one who needs to hear about our wrongdoings, our children need to hear some of our admissions too.
 Oftentimes the anxiety our children suffer from was modeled or created by the very adults in their lives.
 Take time to reflect and be honest with yourself.
 If you struggle with anxiety too, admit it.
 If you do not manage stress well, admit it.
 If you do not know how to build your capacity to effectively invest in your child emotionally, admit it.
 If you have been overreacting, ignoring, denying or trying to mask your child's issue(s) instead of helping them face it, admit it.

 "I have realized ..."

 These phrases are sometimes the very words that bring forth breakthroughs in our children's lives.

-3. Change starts with the parent not the child.
-Once you have realized and acknowledged the part you have played in the problem, it's time to put in the work.
-For effective tips on how to remain centered or regain composure click here.
+3. Change oftentimes starts with the parent not the child.
+Once you have owned up to the part you have played (directly or indirectly) in the problem, begin seeking support and resources.
+Professional, wise counsel can help you learn how to appropriately process your thoughts and feelings so that you can face the hardships with peace and confidence.
 One of the greatest gifts we can give our children is a parent who is aware of their issues and has the courage to overcome them.